xi-loong/eomt/README.md

 ## Overview

-We present the **Encoder-only Mask Transformer** (EoMT), a minimalist image segmentation model purely using a plain Vision Transformer.
+We present the **Encoder-only Mask Transformer** (EoMT), a minimalist image segmentation model built solely on a plain Vision Transformer.
 No adapters, no decoders, just the ViT.

 Leveraging large, extensively pre-trained ViTs, EoMT achieves accuracy similar to state-of-the-art methods that rely on complex, task-specific components.
-At the same time, EoMT is significantly faster thanks to its simplicity, e.g., up to 4× faster with ViT-L.
+At the same time, it is significantly faster thanks to its simplicity, e.g., up to 4× faster with ViT-L.

-EoMT demonstrates that architectural complexity is not required, raw Transformer power is all you need.
 Turns out, *your ViT is secretly an image segmentation model*.
+EoMT demonstrates that architectural complexity isn’t necessary, plain Transformer power is all you need.

 ---